sidxi/week-one/notes.md

 # New terms, alphabetical:
--	.gitignore: A plain text file where each line contains a pattern for files/directories to ignore. o	Follow up question that I’m still not sure about: Why would you want to ignore a file?
+-	.gitignore: A plain text file where each line contains a pattern for files/directories to ignore.
 -	.md: this extension comes from a word: markdown.
 It's a markup language for text formatting.
 -	Command prompt: a command line interpreter application available in most Windows operating systems
 -	Commit: A commit, or "revision", is an individual change to a file (or set of files)